When is moving home cheaply a false economy, and just as importantly, when is it not?

 Maybe you could save money by getting pieces of furniture and household goods from free ad websites that you can recycle and upgrade.

-There are plenty of ways to save money moving home without putting yourself or your possessions at risk, in fact, there is a whole library of home moving tips to save you money in our blog, so be sure to check it out.
+There are plenty of ways to save money moving home without putting yourself or your possessions at risk.
+In fact, there is a whole library of home moving tips to save you money in our blog, so be sure to check it out.

-Moving costs are a one-off payment, but if you injure yourself or damage an irreplaceable heirloom for example, then the repercussions of trying to save a few pounds could have a long-lasting effect.
+Moving costs are a one-off payment, but if you injure yourself or damage an irreplaceable heirloom, for example, then the repercussions of trying to save a few pounds could have a long-lasting effect.

 We wish you a safe and happy home move.
 Good luck!